-Welcome to this year’s top 50 games list in which I list my personal top 50 games at this point in time.
-My choices are not limited to games from this calendar year, but instead represent my current thoughts on the top 50 games out there.
+Welcome to our top 50 games list for 2018, in which I list my personal top 50 games at this point in time.
+My choices are not limited to games from this calendar year, but instead, represent my current thoughts on the top 50 games to me.
 Next year, some of the games featured may move up and down as my opinions change and I get the chance to play more games or revisit old favourites.

 Designer: Donald X. Vaccarino